 Latitude and Longitude are given, but unfortunately, not given to us.

 us in negative terms.
-It isn't anywhere close to Helium, and somewhere to
+It isn't anywhere close to Helium, and

-all friendly.
+Helium are now all friendly.
 They would have warned us of this Pew

 Mogel if they had known of him.
 He has probably taken over one of

 the deserted cities in the dead sea bottom east or west of Helium.
-It means thousands

-distance.
+a vast distance.
 He notes that he is over 500 miles out from

 Helium in his search.
 He sets his aircraft on autopilot and

 then has a snooze.
-The next morning, he's given the location of Korvas, but,
+The next morning, he's given the location of Korvas,

-granted to us.
+information granted to us.
 As John Carter and Dejah Thoris

 escape Korvas and head for the city of Helium, they stop at the city of

 Mogel, His Life and Wonderful Works